A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we have shown that the utilization of the human body graph structure leads to better generalization towards pose estimation of unobserved movements.
-We base this on the following observations. (i) the estimation of the complete skeletal pose showed significant increases for both, a model trained purely on synthetic data, and one fine-tuned on real-world data with an angular error of only $8.13$ degrees on DIP-IMU, around 15\% less than the prior SOTA Transpose and $10.12$ degrees on Total Capture, around 14\% less than the prior SOTA.
-This was achieved by (ii) combining the spatio-temporal processing of the sequential movement data in a single step, for which we proposed the AAGC-LSTM cell, which processes both spatial and temporal dependencies of the data in one recurrent cell with a lower amount of parameters needed as existing methods.
-In addition to this we (iii) report a boost in accuracy when using longitudinal, node-based loss weighting on the graph and by (iv) utilizing the bilateral symmetry of the human body through contralateral data augmentation.
-All code necessary to reproduce our results, including the data preparation is publicly available on GitHub.\footnote{Link will be provided upon acceptance of the paper.}
+In this paper we have shown that the utilization of the human body graph structure with A3GC-IP leads to better generalization towards pose estimation of unobserved movements.
+We base this on the following observations. (i) the estimation of the complete skeletal pose showed significant increases in accuracy compared to the prior SOTA.
+This was achieved by (ii) combining the spatio-temporal processing of the sequential movement data in a single step, for which we proposed the A3GC-LSTM cell, which processes both spatial and temporal dependencies of the data in one recurrent cell with a significantly lower amount of parameters needed as compared to existing methods.
+In addition to this we (iii) report a boost in accuracy by utilizing the bilateral symmetry of the human body through contralateral data augmentation.
+All code necessary to reproduce our results, including the trained models is publicly available on GitHub (Link will be provided upon acceptance of the paper, code is supplied to reviewers in supplemental material).

-Future work could consider a deeper look into the longitudinal loss weights, and possibly make them incorporate case specific variability to better generalize on rare poses.
-As the model is trained on synthetic data, the differences of the synthetic IMUs to real IMUs should be explored to generate even more realistic data.
-Furthermore, the large difference between the scores on DIP-IMU and Total Capture for synthetically trained models suggest a great need for more real IMU datasets.
-The synthetic training of the models also allows for a exploration of optimal sensor positions.
-While all our contributions have been developed for human pose estimation from sparse IMU data, we would further like to investigate how they perform in other spatio-temporal learning scenarios.